demo-vikas/sample/README.md

 # sample
-Here is the sample project
+Here is the sample project for git